 We would like to acknowledge the traditional owners and custodians of the land where this conference is located and recognise their continuing connection to country and community.

-In 2020, we expect more than 400 delegates over the five days.
-Our stellar list of speakers will share their knowledge on new strategies to reduce the global burden of malaria.
-The interactive program will provide ample opportunities for researchers to present their research and the free time will allow attendees to interact informally to discuss current and future collaborations in the relaxed seaside setting.
-In addition to the program, there will be workshops on key themes in malaria biology.
+In 2020, our stellar list of speakers will share their latest research across different parasite lifecycle stages to reduce the global burden of malaria.
+The interactive program will provide opportunities for researchers to present their research and the free time will allow attendees to interact informally to discuss current and future collaborations in the relaxed seaside setting.
+In addition to the scientific program, there will be workshops and breakfasts covering five key themes in science and malaria biology.

-MAM 2020 will feature leading experts in the field while providing opportunities for young researchers and scientists from malaria endemic countries to showcase their research through selected talks and posters, all judged by the entire Organising Committee from submitted abstracts.
+Once again, MAM2020 will feature leading experts across diverse fields while providing opportunities for young researchers and scientists from malaria endemic countries to showcase their research through long or short talks and posters, all judged by the entire Organising Committee from submitted abstracts.

 As an equity and diversity initiative in support of delegates with parenting or caring responsibilities, a private room will be available at the conference venue for parents with young children to watch presentations and ask questions via the conference App.
 A breastfeeding room is also available.